Garash2k/BPSR_ACT_Plugin/readme.md

 - contact ACT devs for ACT pub

 ## Bonus / Continuous
+- Better autodetection + make a user parameter for device selection
+- Show classes&specs in ACT (Turns out the Job column isn't vanilla, it gets added by FFXIV_ACT_Plugin)
 - Actually handle zones and not have it just be Blue Protocol: Star Resonnance
-- Show classes&specs in ACT (Turns out the Job column isn't vanilla, it gets added by FFXIV_ACT_Plugin)
 - Treat lucky procs the same way FFXIV_ACT_Plugin treats Direct Hits
 - Improve translation for monster names and skill names
 - i18n?
-- Make a user parameter for device selection

 # Shoutouts
 - [AdvancedCombatTracker](https://advancedcombattracker.com/) by EQAditu - (duh)